tobixen/thrash-protect/README.md

-(say, an interactive big thing like emacs or firefox) has been inactive for a while and has significant amounts of memory have been moved to swap, resuming the application will become a lot more sluggish than usual due to the trash-protect stopping it all the time.
+(say, an interactive big thing like emacs or firefox) has been inactive for a while and has significant amounts of memory have been moved to swap, resuming the application will become a lot more sluggish than usual due to the thrash-protect stopping it all the time.

-The python script could be tweaked, refactored and optimized a bit (i.e. using re instead of split, garbage collection of old processes from the pid/pagefault dict, improved log handling, tweaking the monitoring of /proc-files so that the script only kicks in when the box is really trashing (that is, actively moving stuff both into and out from swap during an interval) etc) but it would probably be better to make a C-implementation.
+The python script could be tweaked, refactored and optimized a bit (i.e. using re instead of split, garbage collection of old processes from the pid/pagefault dict, improved log handling, tweaking the monitoring of /proc-files so that the script only kicks in when the box is really thrashing (that is, actively moving stuff both into and out from swap during an interval) etc) but it would probably be better to make a C-implementation.